Beth Walsh, MA

 As counselors, their job is to inform you about possible birth defects or genetic disorders that may affect your child.
 Training in genetics allows these specialists to help you make sense of detailed medical jargon.
 They will identify any risk factors you or your partner may have and the likelihood of a birth defect or genetic disorder occurring.
 The counselors will present you with possible outcome scenarios that can help you understand and better decide for yourself what you should do.

 At your first visit, you will be asked about your medical history as well as the medical background of your family.
 The more information that you can provide, the better your counselor will be able to identify inheritance patterns and assess your risk factors for certain genetic problems.

 Sometimes further testing may be necessary.
 Your genetic counselor will arrange for this.
-Once your chances of having a child with a possible genetic disorder have been properly assessed, your counselor will provide you with the resources you need to decide what you should do next.
+When your chances of having a child with a possible genetic disorder have been properly assessed, your counselor will provide you with the resources you need to decide what you should do next.
 If you have a very high risk, your options include choosing to adopt or conceiving a child through

 in vitro fertilization